For Kindle publishing keywords are important. Very important.

-First, there is a lot of competition out on the market.
-It is super important to understand niches.
-This is something that the KMoneyMastery program will teach you – but it doesn’t go too deep into niche selection.
-This is where a lot of publishers stumble and can get frustrated.
+First, there is a lot of competition out on Amazon.
+So it is super important to understand niches.
+This is something that the KMoneyMastery program will teach you – but it doesn’t go too deep into it.

 At the end of the day, KMoneyMastery does provide a lot of value.
 A one-time fee of $67 gives you everything that you need to get started your own publishing business.
 I personally learned a lot from KMM 2.0 and it helped me start my own successful Kindle business.

 There are a vast number of videos that offered lessons on the basics of book publishing.
 If you are a beginner, I especially suggest starting out with the K-Money Mastery Program.
 Once you learn the basics like finding keywords, creating a book cover, creating the book, and the publishing process. you can take a different course to learn more advanced concepts.